braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 {% tabs %}
 {% tab Music Example %}

-Triggering a campaign with nested properties from the "Played Song" event:
+Triggering a campaign with nested properties from the "Created Playlist" event:

 ![Triggering Campaign]({% image_buster /assets/img/nested_object2.png %})

-The trigger condition: `songs[].album.yearReleased` `is` `1968` will match an event where any of the songs have an album released in 1968.
+The trigger condition `songs[].album.yearReleased` "is" "1968" will match an event where any of the songs have an album released in 1968.
 We use the bracket notation `[]` for traversing through arrays, and match if __any__ item in the traversed array matches the event property.<br>
 {% endtab %}
 {% tab Restaurant Example %}